Lithium cyclopentadienide

 Lithium cyclopentadienide is an organolithium compound with the formula C5H5Li.
 The compound is often abbreviated as LiCp, where Cp− is the cyclopentadienide anion.
 Lithium cyclopentadienide is a colorless solid, although samples often are pink owing to traces of oxidized impurities.

 Preparation, structure and reactions

-Lithium cyclopentadienide is commercially available as a solution in THF.
+Lithium cyclopentadienide is commercially available as a solution in tetrahydrofuran.
 It is prepared by treating cyclopentadiene with butyllithium: